 How exactly does letting go of an ex help you get back your ex?

-When you let go of old habits and old ways that are holding you back, a new reality appears.
+When you let go of old habits and old ways that are holding you back, and of things you’re attached to that don’t add or take away anything valuable from the relationship, a new reality appears.
 The choices available to you become clearer.
 The actions that you must take towards what you really want and need become more specific.
 Even more importantly, it takes away the pressure of thinking you have to be a certain way, say specific words or do things in a specific way to get back your ex.

 When you take the pressure off yourself, you also take the pressure of your ex.
 When you take the pressure of your ex you change the energy you’re working with; and in turn change your reality.
 This is what I call “non-attached” persistence.